its-jefe/Code-Quiz/README.md

 ## Welcome to the Awesome Quiz!
 ### With your host, GitHub Pages!

-This silly quiz game is my fourth project for [UCF Coding Bootcamp][1] and focuses on:
+This silly quiz game is my fourth project for [UCF Coding Bootcamp][1] and implements:
-- implementing timers (setTimout, setInterval)
+-  timers (setTimout, setInterval)
 - DOM manipulation
 - localstorage
 - JS logic